knightjacky/Robot-ApplitoolsEyes/README.md

 # Robot-BrowserStack
-Robot Framework template for cross browser testing with BrowserStack
+Robot Framework template for testing with Applitools Eyes.